-Included in the terms of the Series A redeemable convertible preferred stock purchase agreement (the "Series A Stock Purchase Agreement") were certain tranche rights (the "Tranche Rights").
-The Tranche Rights obligated the

-Series A redeemable convertible preferred stock investors to purchase, and the Company to sell, an additional 31,571,425 shares of Series A redeemable convertible preferred stock at \$0.70 per share (the "Second Closing") on November 1, 2020 or based on the election of each investor prior to the Second Closing.
+Included in the terms of the Series A Preferred Stock purchase agreement (the "Series A Stock Purchase Agreement") were certain tranche rights (the "Tranche Rights").
+The Tranche Rights obligated the Series A Preferred Stock investors to purchase, and the Company to sell, an additional 31,571,425 shares of Series A Preferred Stock for a purchase price of \$0.70 per share (the "Second Closing") on November 1, 2020 or based on the election of each investor prior to the Second Closing.
 On May 12, 2020, the Series A Stock Purchase Agreement was amended such that the Second Closing would occur on June 1, 2020 or on an earlier date at the election of each investor.

-The Company concluded that the Tranche Rights met the definition of a freestanding financial instrument, as the Tranche Rights were legally detachable and separately exercisable from the Series A redeemable convertible preferred stock.
-Therefore, the Company allocated the net proceeds between the Tranche Rights and the Series A redeemable convertible preferred stock.
-The trigger for the Second Closing was based on the passage of time or the election of the holders of Series A redeemable convertible preferred stock.
+The Company concluded that the Tranche Rights met the definition of a freestanding financial instrument, as the Tranche Rights were legally detachable and separately exercisable from the Series A Preferred Stock.
+Therefore, the Company allocated the net proceeds between the Tranche Rights and the Series A Preferred Stock.
+The trigger for the Second Closing was based on the passage of time or the election of the holders of Series A Preferred Stock.
 Based on the contractual terms, and the fact that the issuance was based on an event that was not within the control of the Company (i.e., written consent or passage of time), the Tranche Rights imposed an obligation on the Company to issue shares.
-Since the Series A redeemable convertible preferred stock was contingently redeemable, the Tranche Rights were classified as a liability under ASC 480, Distinguishing Liabilities from Equity, and were initially recorded at fair value.
+Since the Series A Preferred Stock was contingently redeemable, the Tranche Rights were classified as a liability under ASC 480, Distinguishing Liabilities from Equity, and were initially recorded at fair value.
 The Tranche Rights were measured at fair value at each reporting period.
-Since the Tranche Rights were subject to fair value accounting, the Company allocated the proceeds to the Tranche Rights based on the fair value at the date of issuance with the remaining proceeds being allocated to the Series A redeemable convertible preferred stock.
+Since the Tranche Rights were subject to fair value accounting, the Company allocated the proceeds to the Tranche Rights based on the fair value at the date of issuance with the remaining proceeds being allocated to the Series A Preferred Stock.

 The estimated fair value of the Tranche Rights was determined using a probability-weighted present value model that considered the probability of closing a tranche, the estimated future value of Series A redeemable convertible preferred stock at each closing and the investment required at each closing.
 Future values were converted to present value using a discount rate appropriate for probability-adjusted cash flows.
-The Tranche Rights were initially recorded as a liability of \$7,788.
+The Tranche Rights were initially recorded as a liability of \$7.8 million.
 The Company remeasured the liability on each subsequent balance sheet date and prior to settlement and issuance of shares in connection with the Second Closing, which occurred on June 1, 2020.